anchangben/DRUGNEM/README.md

 FlowCore, party,nem, RColorBrewer, limma, RBGL,graph,Rgraphviz,statmod,
 MASS, PerformanceAnalytics, fastcluster, cluster, ggplot2, car,stats4, mvtnorm, grid, modeltools, plottrix, xts, sandwich, and zoo.
 Note nem is no more maintained in Bioconductor.
 You will need to manually install it from the included source file.
-The included drugnem implementation runs on windows and Mac OS X 10.7 and above operating sys- tems.
-R can be installed in these systems by simply downloading the most recent R-x.y.z.tar.gz  file from http://www.r-project.org and following the system speci c instructions.To install the package using the devtools package in R simply open an R console or click the Rstudio drugnem.
+The included drugnem implementation runs on windows and Mac OS X 10.7 and above operating systems.
+R can be installed in these systems by simply downloading the most recent R-x.y.z.tar.gz  file from http://www.r-project.org and following the system specific instructions.To install the package using the devtools package in R simply open an R console or click the Rstudio drugnem.
 Rproj object in the package folder which automatically opens the drugnem libraries in a new stand alone Rstudio window.